 Herath inflicted more misery on the hapless touring side by dismissing opener Kraigg Brathwaite lbw for 34 in West Indies’ second innings and they finished the day on 67 for two, still needing 166 runs to avoid an innings defeat.

-- Pakistan vs Sri Lanka, 1st Test: Yasir Shah puts Pakistan in driver's seat
+- India vs Sri Lanka, 1st Test: Rangana Herath's fifty puts Sri Lanka in command, lead by 122

 - Rangana Herath spins Sri Lanka to innings win over West Indies